ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/03-discovery_seed.md

+---
+description: Another optional step where you can define a starting point for the discovery if you know a particular starting point.
+---

 # 03 - Starting Point For The Discovery (Optional)

 If you know a particular starting point for discovering the network, the information can be entered at **Settings → Discovery Seed**.
 This option does not exclude any networks from discovery (for this option see next step).